nizzaneela/Programming_error_explanation/README.md

 # Correction

 The epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) can be corrected to initialise the primary case in the exposed compartment (`E`).
-However, rather than repeating the epidemic simulations, the published data stored on  [Zenodo](https://zenodo.org/records/6899613) can be reused by sampling times for the latent periods and adding them to the respective transmission and sampling times.
+However, rather than repeating the epidemic simulations, the published data stored on  [Zenodo](https://zenodo.org/records/6899613) can be reused by sampling times for the latent periods and adding them to the existing transmission and sampling times.
 [CoaTran](https://github.com/niemasd/CoaTran) can then be rerun to obtain corrected phylogenies.
 ```
 import os
 import numpy as np